TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 #### Reproducibility: Save your scripts

-The code you type and want to be executeed can be saved in scripts and R Markdown files.
-Scripts end with .R file extension and R Markdown files, which mixes both R code and Markdown code, end with .Rmd.
+The code you type and want to be executed can be saved in scripts and R Markdown files.
+Scripts ending with .R file extension and R Markdown files, which mixes both R code and Markdown code, end with .Rmd.

-🤓💡: The code that you writte just for quick exploration can be written in the console.
+🤓💡: The code that you write just for quick exploration can be written in the console.
 Code we want to reuse and show off later should be saved as a script.

 To create a new script go through the menu **File | New File | R Script** or through the green plus button on the top left.